 I have to admit I’d never heard of Disappears before this record landed in my lap, so I looked them up online.
 (Research, see?
 Professionalism and that.
 That’s what seperates us real professional music writer types from the blogroll masses.)
 A noisy Chicago four-piece, refugees from the sad decline of Touch and Go records, Disappears have found an unlikely home for themselves at glitch-(and drone – Ed.)-merchants Kranky.
 On their myspace the band list their influences as “Reverb Delay Drums Heavy Tremolo Feedback Guitars Repetition”, and say they sound like “Reverb Delay Drums Heavy Tremolo Feedback Guitars Repetition”.
 Heh, awesome.
 They also sell 7″ singles and RANT IN ALL CAPS on their blog.

-Lux is the band’s first album, and there’s not an inch of fat
+Lux is the band’s first album, and there’s not an inch of fat on this record.
+Lux is a taut, urgent love letter,

 Continue reading Disappears – Lux […]